rjshvjy/puvi/.dev-index/code_usage_report.md

   - get_package_size in puvi-backend/puvi-backend-main/modules/package_sizes.py
   - create_package_size in puvi-backend/puvi-backend-main/modules/package_sizes.py
   - ... and 5 more

+### packaged
+- Used by modules: sku_management
+- Files: 1
+- Functions using this table:
+  - bulk_update_weights in puvi-backend/puvi-backend-main/modules/sku_management.py

 ### packing_costs
 - Used by modules: sku_production